-Building relationships with your customers throughout the year helps you boost your sales when the holiday shopping season comes around, according to recent data.
+Building relationships with your customers throughout the year helps you to boost your sales when the holiday shopping season comes around, according to Klaviyo’s research.

-But if you haven’t been building relationships throughout the year, there’s still time.
+But what if you haven’t been building relationships throughout the year?
+There’s still time.

-Brands that create personalized experiences by integrating advanced digital technologies and proprietary data for customers are seeing revenue increase by 6-10 percent—two to three times faster than those that don’t, according to Boston Consulting Group.
+Brands that create personalized experiences by integrating advanced digital technologies and proprietary data for customers are seeing revenue increase by six to 10 percent—two to three times faster than those that don’t, according to Boston Consulting Group.